idlemoor/distcc-tools/README.md

 This package sets up a 'masquerade mode' distcc client for gcc (including g++ and objc) and clang/clang++.

-With Slackware-current, this package also integrates full support for ccache (including ccache without distcc), although ccache is not enabled by default (see below).
+This package also integrates full support for ccache (including ccache without distcc), although ccache is not enabled by default (see below).

 #### Configuring distcc